Goodpie-zz/Python-Image-Resizer/README.md

 Image Resizer Script
 ====================

-This is a simple script that will allow the resizing of images in a file.
-The user is able to choose the size but it may be left blank for a simple 500, 500 ration.
-All images will be resized with aspect ration no matter what the size specified by the user is.
+This is a simple script for resizing .png, .bmp, .jpg and .gif formatted images.
+There is a simple command line version which takes in 2 system arguments and should be used like this:

-This script requires the PIL library for Python and it was intended for use with Python 3.3 with the PIL fork of Pillow.
+$python image_resizer_CMD.py [image_directory] [output_directory]

-Corect Usage:
+There is also a GUI version available and usage is pretty easy.
+Simply select the correct directories and it will automatically resize all of them.

-$python image_resizer.py [image_folder] [output_folder]
+Keep in mind that this script will not enlarge the images and it will maintain aspect ratio according to the minimum heights and widths that are provided by you.